Murders of Noel and Sophia Weckert: Trials

-First Trial
+First trial

-Trial for the murder of Noel Weckert began in the Rockhampton Supreme Court on 26 February 1976.
+The trial for the murder of Noel Weckert began in the Rockhampton Supreme Court on 26 February 1976.
 This trial continued for two weeks.

 At the conclusion of the trial, the jury deliberated for four hours before returning their verdicts.
 Raymond John Wylie was found guilty of murdering Noel Weckert.
 Maxwell John Harper and Janice Christine Anne Payne were found guilty of manslaughter.
 Wylie was sentenced to life imprisonment.
 Harper and Payne were sentenced to seven years jail.

-Second Trial
+Second trial

-Trial for the murder of Sophia Weckert was held in Rockhampton in February, 1977.
+The trial for the murder of Sophia Weckert was held in Rockhampton in February 1977.
 After hearing the evidence, the jury deliberated for five hours before returning their verdicts on 23 February 1977.

 Raymond John Wylie and Maxwell John Harper were both found guilty of murdering Sophia Weckert.
 Janice Christine Anne Payne was found guilty of manslaughter.
 Wylie and Harper were sentenced to life imprisonment.
 Payne was sentenced to ten years' imprisonment, partly concurrent with the original seven years that she had received at the previous trial.